Dariusz Michalczewski: Going for Marciano's record

 Michalczewski had a perfect record of 48-0 when he faced Julio César González of Mexico in defense of his title on 18 October 2003.
 Coming into the fight, he was within one victory of tying Rocky Marciano's record of 49 wins with no losses.
 A win also would have put him just one victory short of Joe Louis' all-time record for successful defenses at any weight class.
 However, as when Larry Holmes went for the same record against Michael Spinks, the now 35-year-old Michalczewski was unable to pull it off.
-He lost a split decision to the 27-year-old Gonzalez at the Color Line Arena in Hamburg, and his career record dropped to 48-1.
+He lost a split decision to the 27-year-old Gonzalez at the Color Line Arena in Hamburg, and his career record dropped to 48–1.

 Despite the loss, he still holds the record for the most consecutive successful world title defenses at light-heavyweight.

 Final fight

 In October 2004, it was announced that Michalczewski would come out of retirement to box France's Fabrice Tiozzo for the WBA light heavyweight title on 26 February 2005 in Hamburg.
 Michalczewski was stopped in six round, then he announced his retirement in May 2005.

-Michalczewski was to come out of retirement to fight German boxing icon Sven Ottke in Germany in May 2008, but the bout never materialized.
+Michalczewski was to come out of retirement to fight German boxing icon but suspected cheat Sven Ottke in Germany in May 2008, but the bout never materialized.